Tyler-Gordon/Code-Exercise-NTT-DATA/README.md

 1. Clone or download this repository
 2. Use your terminal to navigate to the directory where it has downloaded
 3. Use the command: `python groceryco_checkout.py` to run the checkout system

-### How to run the tests:
-1. Clone or download this repository
-2. Use your terminal to navigate to the directory where it has downloaded
-3. Use the command: `python test_groceryco_checkout.py` to run the checkout system
-4. The output shows how many test cases passed and failed.

 ### Adding/Modifying the user grocery list
 The user grocery list is a plant text file that uses a newline as a delimiter for each item.
 If an item in the cart is not registered in the `Prices.json` file (which are all available items) the program will return with "Invalid Cart Item"